clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    Deploy update content and images to your update server.

-   View the `Example: Deploy updates to target`_ for a simple deployment scenario.
+   View the `Example 3: Deploy updates to target`_ for a simple deployment scenario.

 Maintain or modify mix